Military and Veterans

 - Accountability within the Department of Veterans Affairs: The 2014 waitlist scandal underscored the need for fundamental reforms within the VA.
 In the 114th Congress I have called for greater accountability among VA executive staff.
 I supported the passage of the VA Accountability Act of 2015 (H.R.
 1994), which cuts bureaucratic red tape and gives the VA Secretary more flexibility to demote or fire employees who aren’t doing their jobs.
 The House also passed the Ensuring VA Employee Accountability Act (H.R.
 1038), which will go a long way towards making sure VA employees are held accountable for any action that threatens the wellbeing of our veterans.

 - National Security: Our nation faces many complex challenges that have tangible impacts on every American’s ability to leave a prosperous and peaceful life.
-As a result of this administration’s indecisive and ineffective foreign policy, America is less secure than we were seven years ago.
+As a result of the previous administration’s indecisive and ineffective foreign policy, America is less secure than we were eight years ago.
 We need a plan to defeat terrorist groups like ISIS.
 Congress required the president to develop a plan for defeating ISIS in the 2016 National Defense Authorization, but we have yet to see a comprehensive strategy.
 In the meantime, we have to take steps to ensure safety within our borders.
 In December 2015, the House passed the Visa Waiver Improvement and Terrorist Travel Prevention Act of 2015 (H.R.
 158) to address security gaps in the Visa Waiver Program that could have made it easier for terrorists to enter the United States.
 The bill was signed into law as part of the year-end funding measure.
 Now, no person who has traveled to a terrorist hot spot in recent years will be able to enter the U.S. without obtaining a visa.